danderi/python-oop-tutorial/exercises/04.1-private-attributes/README.md

 account_number: "1234"
 ```

-4. Perform some operations like: get the balance, deposit 500, withdraw 2000, then try to withdraw 800 and get your balance again.
+4. Perform some operations by executing methods such as: get the balance, deposit 500, withdraw 2000, then try to withdraw 800 and get your balance again.

+5. Print only the result of your `.display_info()` method.

 Think of it like using an ATM: you can check your balance, put money in, and take money out, but only if you follow the correct steps.
 Just like a real bank keeps your money safe! 🏦